Shaher909/udacity-wd-course-4/README.md

 Run: `npm run build-dev` and you should be able to access the client via: http://localhost:3000/ (configured via webpack config)
 Run: `npm run build-dev` and `dist`folder should be created
 Run: `npm run start` and you should be able to access the server at: http://localhost:8000/

+## Features:

+-

+Text Analysis seems to be deprecated, see: https://aylien.com/blog/adieu-text-analysis-api